Facts about Laverne Cox

 The role raised her profile and Laverne Cox became a popular TV talk show guest and public speaker on transgender issues.
 In 2014 she was Emmy-nominated as outstanding guest actress in a comedy series, for the episode “Lesbian Request Denied.”
 The same year she was on the cover of Time magazine’s June 9 issue, next to the headline “The Transgender Tipping Point.”

-Though some sources report Laverne Cox’s year of birth as 1984, Who2 research suggests the actual year is 1972, or very close to it.
+Many sources used to report Laverne Cox’s year of birth as 1984, but Laverne Cox was born in 1972.
+Who2 research uncovered her actual birth year in this 2015 story.
 Her birthday of May 29 was reported by Playbill in 2014… Laverne Cox’s twin brother is the avant-garde artist and musician M. Lamar.
 He played her as a pre-transition male in one episode of Orange Is the New Black; in the story, Sophia had been a fireman named Marcus Burset… Laverne Cox doesn’t publicly reveal her birth name; the print version of the 2014 interview with her mother Gloria did give her birth name as Roderick Leverne Cox, but that detail has been removed from the archived version of the story on the Mobile Press-Register site AL.com.
 It now says, “Though both of the Cox children have changed their names, ‘They didn’t stray far from the names their mama gave them,’ Gloria said.”
 Laverne Cox has written that Laverne was her original middle name (although the spelling, Leverne, is slightly different) and Cox her original last name.